tweenjs/es6-tween/docs/user_guide.md

 tween.play(); // play tween
 ````

-Stopping a tween that was never started or that has already been stopped has no effect.
-No errors are thrown either.

 The `start` method also accepts a `time` parameter.
 If you use it, the tween won't start until that particular moment in time; otherwise it will start as soon as possible (i.e. on the next call to `TWEEN.update`).